guswp0835-rgb/Affective-OS-Unreleased-Emotional-Kernel-for-AGI-Alignment/README.md

 To be honest, I only wanted to see whether any of this had value.

-After producing four papers and seven theories in two weeks—
+After producing four papers and seven theories in two weeks —
-and watching the market, reactions, and silence that followed—
+and watching the market, reactions, and silence that followed —
 the conclusion is simple:

 👉 **“Ah, this was just my hobby.”**